Epigaea repens

-Epigaea repens, the mayflower, trailing arbutus, or ground laurel, is a low, spreading shrub in the family Ericaceae.
-It is found from Newfoundland to Florida, west to Kentucky and the Northwest Territories.
+Epigaea repens, the mayflower, trailing arbutus, or ground laurel, is a low, and spreading shrub in the family Ericaceae.
+It is found from Newfoundland to Florida, west to Kentucky and into the Northwest Territories.

 Description

 The plant is a slow-growing, prostrate to sprawling shrub that prefers moist, shady habitats and acidic (humus-rich) soil.
 It is often part of the heath complex in an oak-heath forest.

 Its stems are woody and the leafy twigs are covered in rust-colored hairs.
 The leaves are alternate, ovate (oval-shaped with rounded bases), evergreen, glabrous above and more or less hairy beneath, and borne on short rusty-hairy petioles.

 The flowers are pentamerous, pale pink to nearly white and very fragrant, about 0.5 in across when expanded, and borne in clusters at the ends of the branches.
 The calyx consists of five dry, overlapping sepals.
 The corolla is salverform, with a slender hairy tube spreading into five equal lobes.
-There are 5 stamens.
+There are five stamens.
 The gynoecium consists of one pistil with a columnar style and a five-lobed stigma.

 The genus name Epigaea, meaning "upon the earth", refers to this species' sprawling growth habit.